Pennzoil 250 - Qualifying Rules Nascar O'Reilly Auto Parts Series

 - Segment 2 - Twelve cars get to run for 10 minutes.
 The fastest six move on to Segment 3,

-Cautions - If a car causes a red or full course yellow condition in any segment or otherwise
+Cautions - If a qualifying car causes a red or full course yellow condition in any segment. or

-interferes with qualifications as determined by the Race Direetor, the car’s best two timed
+otherwise interferes with qualifications as determined by the Race Director, the car’s best two

-laps of the segment will be disallowed.
-An interfering car will not be allowed to advance to
+timed laps of the segment will be disallowed.
+An interfering car will not be allowed to advance

 all segment times shall be voided and the car shall not be permitted to participate in the